Corrections hosts hiring event

-QUITMAN – The Georgia Department of Corrections will host a hiring event, 9 a.m.-2 p.m.
-Thursday, Dec.
-5, at Brooks County Public Library, 404 Barwick Road.
+VALDOSTA – The Georgia Department of Corrections will host a hiring event at Valdosta State Prison Training Building/Annex, 3259 Val Tech Road.

-There will be onsite interviews, physical training and Accuplacer testing.
-Eligible candidates will receive a hiring package on the same day, state officials said.

 Attendees should bring copies of the following items: